bromeostasis/refed-assignment/README.md

 **Data Access**

-Given that "engineers will need to be able to acess this data", it would likely be worth it to implement some sort of data visualization tool.
+Given that "engineers will need to be able to acess this data", it would likely be worth it to implement some sort of data access/visualization tool.
 Depending on the SQL knowledge of those accessing the data, we could consider using something like [Tableau](https://www.tableau.com/), [Snowflake](https://www.snowflake.com/en/), or [PowerBI](https://powerbi.microsoft.com/en-us/).

 ### Future Enhancements

 For the sake of time, I made several tradeoffs that I would fix down the road.
-I've listed them here in rough order of what priority I'd fix/address them in:
+I've listed them here in order of what priority I'd fix/address them in:

 * **More efficient calculations.** As previously mentioned, loading all the data into memory and doing calculations via `pandas` is not the most time-efficient.
 I also re-load the same data from a csv multiple times.
 With more time, I'd likely jump straight to storing data in Postgres and doing a lot of the heavy lifting there.
 * **More sophisticated duplication detection.** Upon reviewing the dataset, I noticed that when rows are duplicated, all rows are exactly the same, including what I've renamed as "index".
 A more sophisticated solution would likely only check a subset of the columns to distinguish between strict copies and potential updates (a new dataset with the same year/crop, but newer numbers for wasted food).